Database Architecture

 Intermediate unit like an island, atoll, gulf, or reef complex

-e.g., Navigator bank, Mussau, Golfo de Tribugá, Utupua
+e.g., Navigator Bank, Mussau, Golfo de Tribugá, Utupua

 • Locality